jaylenw/firefly-iii-docker-setup/Readme.md

 # My Firefly-iii Docker Setup

-**Goal**: Have a development and production deployment environments setup with docker-compose for the [Firefly-iii](https://www.firefly-iii.org/) application.
+**Goal**: Have development and production deployment environments setup with docker-compose for the [Firefly-iii](https://www.firefly-iii.org/) application.
 Have the development environment support automatic updates using
 [Watchtower](https://containrrr.github.io/watchtower/).